califano-lab/ARACNe3/README.md

 g_1_
 ```
 ### Dataset
-A normalized transformed expression profile as a `.tsv` (tab separated value) file, with genes on rows and samples on columns.
-Do not include any important information in the first row, except for equal number of columns and spacing as the rows below.
+A (G+1)x(N+1), normalized and transformed expression profile as a `.tsv` (tab separated value) file, with genes on rows and samples on columns.
+Do not include any important information in the first row, except for an equal number of columns (defined by tab) as the rows below.
 E.g.,
 ```
-gene	Sample1	Sample2	Sample3
+gene	Samp5	Sample2	Samp1
 g_1_	4.99	2.93	0.39
 g_10_	0.58	0.18	2.65
 g_9432_	3.00	1.27	7.63